 How to Get Rid of Fungus Gnat

-Fungus gnats are small, flying insects that are commonly found in houseplants, greenhouses, and other indoor growing environments.
-They are attracted to moist soil, and organic matter and their larvae feed on fungi and decaying plant material.
+Fungus gnats are small, flying insects commonly found in houseplants, greenhouses, and other indoor growing environments.
+They are attracted to moist soil and organic matter, and their larvae feed on fungi and decaying plant material.

 Orfelia and Bradysia are both genera of fungus gnats in the family Sciaridae.
-Bradysia is a very large and diverse genus that includes many species that are commonly found in indoor growing environments, while Orfelia is a smaller genus that includes several species that are found in both indoor and outdoor environments.
+Bradysia is a very large and diverse genus that includes many species commonly found in indoor growing environments, while Orfelia is a smaller genus that includes several species found in both indoor and outdoor environments.

 While they do not cause significant damage to plants, fungus gnats can be a nuisance, and their larvae can stunt the growth of young plants.